 See many interesting items in this room, including the original staircase to access the "bird cages."
 Eventually you can move along into the main hall.1

 The main hall is where audiences sat to view shows.
 Later in the night, benches were moved aside and it became the dance hall.1

 It is now a museum.
 Many Tombstone historical artifacts are stored here.
 Not only from the Bird Cage, but from the history of the City of Tombstone, also.

 Be sure to look up!
 View the Bird Cages - set up with "Customers."
 Yes, it's those infamous "bird cages" - 14 private, elevated boxes where the evening ladies entertained customers.
 The "soiled doves" pulled the red curtains closed when working.
 You know, the fallen angels, also known as sporting girls or shady ladies.

 Have you had any Ghost Tour experiences?
 At the Bird Cage Theater Ghost Tour?
-Or any of the other Ghost Tours in Tombstone AZ?
+Or any of the other Ghost Tours in Tombstone Arizona?
 Or anywhere else at all?
-Especially any that relate to the 1800s?
+Any that relate to 1800s history?
 Or any ghostly experiences at all??
 (We've had our own - some of our friends, too - Check It Out!)
 We'd love to hear about it!
 We have a place for you to tell us, and our readers all about it.
 Please let us all know that ghostly experience - For details, Click Here>

 A Birdcage tour takes you to the basement.
 Where the longest high-stakes poker game took place.
 Right at the Bird Cage Theatre.
 All was left in place after the Bird Cage Theatre closed, when hard times hit town.
 When the Birdcage reopened as a museum, it was still left in place - with some additions to demonstrate the event.